Cogwheel-Validator/spectra-portal/config_manager/README.md

 go run ./config_manager/cmd/generate \
   --input ./chain_configs \
   --skip-network \
-  --solver-output ./generated/solver_config.toml
+  --pathfinder-output ./generated/pathfinder_config.toml

 # If you need output in a different format, you can use the following flags:
 go run ./config_manager/cmd/generate \
   --input ./chain_configs \
-  --solver-output ./generated/solver_config.toml \
+  --pathfinder-output ./generated/pathfinder_config.toml \
   --client-output ./generated/client_config.json \
-  --solver-format toml \
+  --pathfinder-format toml \
   --client-format json

 # If you need to use a cached registry data, you can use the following flag: